timmo001/system-bridge-site/assets/data/faq.md

 ## How do I find my API key

-You can get your API key using the [CLI](https://system-bridge.timmo.dev/docs/cli#api-key) to output your API key.
+You can get your API key using the [CLI](https://system-bridge.timmo.dev/docs/cli) to output your API key.

 ## Accessing logs

-TODO
+You can access logs via the system tray icon or via the [CLI](https://system-bridge.timmo.dev/docs/cli).

 ## I'd like to contribute to the project